 A newer resource I use is a twist on old fashioned vehicle history reports.
 Do you recognize the name Experian?
 They have been providing automobile history reports to Dealers and large Firms for years.

-They have a web based service for the public.
-This is a history report similar to other popular providers but with a twist.
-With your full report on where the car came from and what has happened to it during its life you also get a quality score.
-Experian are experts at evaluation and scoring.
+Experian are experts at evaluation and scoring and they will attach a quality number to the vehicle.
 They also have a free search function that provides some insight on reported damage so you can try it out.
-Just plug in the VIN and get free details about past registration.
 If it was titled in New Orleans you may want to dig deeper or just pass altogether.

 The used automobile inspection is the most important step in the whole process (my opinion).
 If you get a great looking car at a low price it might be because hidden problems exist in an expensive mechanical system.